What Are the Loops on My Backpack For?

 What are they for and how should you use them?
 If you have ever wondered “what are the loops on my backpack for?” you will be interested to see that they are each there for different reasons.

-All of the loops and straps on your backpack are there to make life that little bit easier for you while you are out exploring the world.
+All of the loops and backpack straps are there to make life that little bit easier for you while you are out exploring the world.
 Some of them give you different ways of carrying your gear depending upon the circumstances, while others let you adjust them to make the backpack more comfortable to carry.

 Since there are a number of different types of loops, let’s look at them one by one by one to see how you can use each of them in different situations.